Wendong-Huo/thesis-bodies/README.md

     * We can't ignore live bonus and height and pitch, otherwise it will take very long to train.

+    * Trying out different possible bodies. seems fly-away only happens when torso is too small and motor[0] is too big. other power_coef seems not causing fly-away.
+I don't know why.

+    * Sweep 216 power coeff, see their learnability.
+I can sort them from easiest to hardest. and form different dataset.

 3. Modify PPO, concatenate body info to observation;

     *